ersilia-os/lazy-chemvis/README.md

 Automated 2D visualizations of chemical spaces.

-This package allows for visualizing chemical spaces using a fit/transform logic.
-TO-DO
+This package allows for visualizing chemical spaces using a fit-transform logic. **TO-DO**

 ## Installation